 While acne can happen to anyone at any time, the biggest driver is genetics, meaning if you have a family history of acne, that means you may be more likely to develop it, says Dr. Ejikeme.
 However, there are additional triggers that contribute to breakouts.
 These include stress, over-exfoliation, use of occlusive products, and even having a high-sugar diet.

-Developing a sound routine for acne means that, apart from using the best foundation and base makeup for your skin type, also introducing the right ingredients (more on those below!) that can eliminate acne-causing bacteria.
+Developing a sound routine for acne means using the best cleanser for acne, and introducing the right ingredients (more on those below!) that can eliminate acne-causing bacteria.
 At the same time, Dr. Ejikeme also advises focusing on treating inflammation as part of your skincare routine, as this is a big part of the skin condition as well.

 “For bacteria to turn into acne, it must spark inflammation,” she explains.
 “This inflammation is the body's response to the presence of the bacteria, and it sends cells to get rid of the bacteria, causing the skin to become inflamed with redness, pain, and puss.
 For this reason, the inflammation, as well as the bacteria, must be addressed.”

 The best skincare routine for acne, according to an expert